 A case manager can meet you in your home to discuss your caregiving situation with you, assess your needs, and help connect you to resources to assist you in your responsibilities.

-PAID RESPITE (a relief break from caregiving)
+Paid respite (a relief break from caregiving)

 Free monthly support groups are offered at various locations throughout the county.
-Meet other family caregivers; gain support and learn about new resources to help you on your caregiving journey.
+Meet other family caregivers, gain support and learn about new resources to help you on your caregiving journey.

 Sometimes when going through a difficult or challenging time, it is helpful to talk one-on-one with a trained counselor.
-Our program will cover the cost for up to five sessions with a counselor who works with family caregivers.
+Our program will cover the cost for up to three sessions with a counselor who works with family caregivers.

 The annual caregiver conference is held during November, National Family Caregiver Month, and offers the latest information and resources for family caregivers.
 The conference is free to unpaid family caregivers.